Tips for Carrying Clothes for Ladakh Trip

 • Heavy woolens 2-3 sets – Sweatshirts, pullovers, warm hoodies

-• Comfortable trekking / traveling pants or trousers.
-Better to be warm in winters or carry a couple of jeans (my favorite)
+• Comfortable trekking/traveling pants or trousers.
+Better to be warm in winter or carry a couple of jeans (my favorite)

 • A heavy woolen wind-proof jacket or parka is always handy throughout the year as a contingency too if weather changes even in summer months